This one-stop overview covers the basics and connects you to the fine points of hiring in biotech

 Of course, you need to match the medium to the message.
 Facebook, LinkedIn, Twitter, Instagram, YouTube—each of these powerhouses has its own rules of engagement.
 From job search hashtags to visual success stories, platform-specific social media strategies can help you connect with the right people.

 Don’t forget to post jobs on your own website, of course.
-If your site isn’t mobile-friendly yet, it’s time to change that.
+If your site isn’t mobile-friendly yet, it’s time to change that, as a website that’s current will help attract the best candidates.
 The millennials and gen-Z candidates in the talent pool expect nothing less.

 The employee referral engine